mrostron/mr-stats/pidstat/README.txt

 OVERVIEW
 --------
-pidstat is similar to ps, but can be set up to snap every N seconds, and includes per-process utilization over the time interval this directory contains a set of cron-execution and database load scripts
+pidstat is similar to ps, but can be set up to snap every N seconds, and includes per-process utilization over the time interval this directory contains a set of cron-execution and database load scripts for pidstat the information gathered here can be cross-referenced with both sar and pg_log information to drill-down to specified sessions or slices thereof

 ---------
 PROCEDURE